etimbukafia/AI-Scoping-Agent/files/report.md

 ## Stated Contract Purpose and Functionality

-- The contract is designed to provide a Savings Vault for crvUSD, an ERC4626 token, allowing users to earn a "risk-free" interest rate on the crvUSD stablecoin.
+- The contract is designed to provide an oracle solution for fetching `scrvUSD` vault parameters from Ethereum and providing them on other chains.
-- The contract addresses the issue of scrvUSD losing its ERC4626 capabilities when bridged cross-chain by creating secondary scrvUSD markets on all chains where scrvUSD can be redeemed.
-- The contract uses an oracle to provide the rate at which the price of the asset is increasing, ensuring that the pool works as expected.
+- The goal is to compute the growth rate in a safe and precise manner, ensuring no losses due to approximation.
+- The oracle supports creating stableswap-ng pools for other assets like `USDC/scrvUSD`, `FRAX/scrvUSD`, etc.

-- The contract aims to compute the growth rate in a safe (non-manipulable) and precise (no losses due to approximation) way.
+> "This project contains a solution that fetches scrvUSD vault parameters from Ethereum, and provides them on other chains, with the goal of being able to compute the growth rate in a safe (non-manipulable) and precise (no losses due to approximation) way."

 ## Described Business Logic and Security Model

-- The contract uses an oracle to fetch scrvUSD vault parameters from Ethereum and provide them on other chains.
+- The oracle fetches `scrvUSD` vault parameters from Ethereum and provides them on other chains.
-- The contract introduces different versions (`v0`, `v1`, `v2`) with varying assumptions to compute the growth rate.
+- The implementation includes different versions (`v0`, `v1`, `v2`) with varying assumptions about the behavior of `scrvUSD`.
-  - `v0`: Replicates scrvUSD and returns the real price at some timestamp.
-  - `v1`: Assumes no further interaction with scrvUSD, rewards are distributed as is, and no new deposits/withdrawals alter the rate.
-  - `v2`: Assumes rewards denominated in crvUSD are equal across subsequent periods.
-- The contract uses a blockhash oracle with specific assumptions:
+- The oracle uses a blockhash feed solution to ensure the correctness of the parameters.
-  - It can be updated frequently with a mainnet blockhash that is no older than 30 minutes.
-  - It can rarely provide an incorrect blockhash, but not an incorrect block number.
-  - A new update with a fresh block number will correct the parameters.
+- The oracle is controlled by a DAO, allowing parameters to be changed by vote.

+> "Hence, the initial version named `v0` simply replicates scrvUSD and returns the real price at some timestamp.
+Considering the price is always growing, `v0` can be used as a lower bound. `v1` introduces the assumption that no one interacts with scrvUSD further on.
+This means that rewards are being distributed as is, stopping at the end of the period.
+And no new deposits/withdrawals alter the rate.
+This already gives a great assumption to the price over the distribution period, because the rate is more or less stable over a 1-week period and small declines do not matter. `v2` adds an assumption that rewards denominated in crvUSD are equal across subsequent periods."

 ## Documented Component Interactions

-- The contract interacts with the scrvUSD vault on Ethereum to fetch parameters.
+- The oracle interacts with the `scrvUSD` vault on Ethereum to fetch parameters.
-- The contract interacts with secondary scrvUSD markets on other chains.
-- The contract uses an oracle to provide the rate at which the price of the asset is increasing.
+- The oracle provides these parameters to other chains to compute the growth rate.
+- The oracle uses a blockhash feed solution for parameter updates.
-- The contract uses a blockhash oracle to ensure the correctness of the parameters.
+- The oracle supports the creation of stableswap-ng pools for various assets.

 ## Specified User Flows and Permissions

-- Users can earn a "risk-free" interest rate on the crvUSD stablecoin.
+- Users can interact with the oracle to fetch `scrvUSD` vault parameters.
-- Users can bridge scrvUSD cross-chain, but the token loses its ERC4626 capabilities and becomes a plain ERC20 token.
-- Users can redeem scrvUSD on secondary markets.
-- The contract is controlled by a DAO, and its parameters can be changed by a vote.
+- The DAO controls the oracle and can change its parameters through voting.

 ## Defined System Constraints

-- The contract assumes that the price of scrvUSD is always growing.
-- The contract assumes that the rate is more or less stable over a 1-week period and small declines do not matter.
-- The contract assumes that rewards denominated in crvUSD are equal across subsequent periods.
+- The oracle should not jump more than 1 bps per block.
-- The contract assumes that the oracle provides the correct rate at which the price of the asset is increasing.
+- The safe threshold for the oracle is 0.5 bps.
-- The contract assumes that the blockhash oracle provides a correct blockhash.
+- The upper bound of price growth is considered to be 60% APR.

+> "Taking the minimum pool fee as 1bps means that the oracle should not jump more than 1 bps per block.
+And for extra safety, take 0.5bps as a safe threshold.
+Therefore, we consider that scrvUSD will never be over 60% APR."

 # SECURITY SPECIFICATIONS

 ## Documented Security Features

-- The contract uses an oracle to provide the rate at which the price of the asset is increasing.
-- The contract uses a blockhash oracle to ensure the correctness of the parameters.
+- The oracle uses a blockhash feed solution to ensure the correctness of the parameters.
-- The contract uses smoothing to introduce sudden updates, so the price slowly catches up with the price, while the pool is being arbitraged safely.
+- The oracle includes smoothing to handle sudden updates safely.
+- The oracle is controlled by a DAO, allowing parameters to be changed by vote.

 ## Stated Access Control Rules

-- The contract is controlled by a DAO, and its parameters can be changed by a vote.
+- The DAO controls the oracle and can change its parameters through voting.

 ## Described Risk Mitigations

-- The contract uses a blockhash oracle to ensure the correctness of the parameters.
+- The oracle uses a blockhash feed solution to ensure the correctness of the parameters.
-- The contract uses smoothing to introduce sudden updates, so the price slowly catches up with the price, while the pool is being arbitraged safely.
+- The oracle includes smoothing to handle sudden updates safely.
-- The contract assumes that the oracle provides the correct rate at which the price of the asset is increasing.
-- The contract assumes that the blockhash oracle provides a correct blockhash.
+- The oracle is controlled by a DAO, allowing parameters to be changed by vote.

 ## Emergency Procedures